megandieudonne/CyborgCuntGlitch/README.md

 <h1>The New World Disorder</h1>
 <h2>Critical Thinking of Technology: A Library</h2>
-<p>An effort to build: A continuous practice of 'reflective thinking'; a library of critical thinking and reading written by women, LGBT, and POC.</p>
+<p>An effort to build: A continuous practice of 'reflective thinking'; A library of critical thinking and reading written by women, LGBT, and POC.</p>

+<p>This library was motivated by the current research project: <i>Cyborg Cunt Glitch</i></p>